$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

-In this section, we first present some basic properties of the steady Euler system \eqref{1.1}.
-Then related nonlinear waves and interaction estimates are discussed, which will be employed in the later sections.
+In this section, we first present some basic properties of the steady Euler system \eqref{1.1}, {\it i.e.}, \eqref{2.1}, and then discuss nonlinear waves and related interaction estimates, which will be employed in the subsequent development.